MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_1.md

     Ask me one question at a time.
     ```

-3. **Document Development**
-  - Keep a running document of:
-    - Established facts
-    - Open questions
-    - Potential conflicts
-    - Interesting details for later use

 ### Phase 3: Design the Inciting Incident (25 mins)
 1. **Create the "What If" Moment**
    ```